Server¶

 Protocol factory that enforces HTTP Basic Auth.

-indicates the scope of protection.
+realmindicates the scope of protection.
 It should contain only ASCII characters because the encoding of non-ASCII characters is undefined.
-Refer to section 2.2 of RFC 7235 for details.credentials
+Refer to section 2.2 of RFC 7235 for details.credentialsdefines hard coded authorized credentials.
+It can be a(username, password)pair or a list of such pairs.check_credentialsdefines a coroutine that checks whether credentials are authorized.
+This coroutine receivesusernameandpasswordarguments and returns abool.One of

 - Raises: